ChrisBertrandDotNet/ST-Recover/readme.md

 To understand what is desynchronization, run a surface analysis:
 ![](Manual/images/surface_avec_secteur_marque_256c.png?raw=true)
-As you can see, one sector per track is not detected, and just in the middle on where it should be (the red triangle), the synchronization mark (the green line) passes through.
+As you can see, one sector per track is not detected.The synchronization mark (the green line) passes through where the sectors are supposed to be (the red triangle).
 The explanation is: the drive's head passes ahead the track from the line, but it is too late to see the beginning of the sector, so the first sector is not detected by the surface test.
 But trying to read the first sector is possible on the next turn, it just takes more time.